dbt-labs/docs.getdbt.com/website/docs/docs/running-a-dbt-project/using-the-dbt-ide.md

 id: "using-the-dbt-ide"
 ---

-The dbt Integrated Development Environment (IDE) is a single interface for building, testing, running, and version controlling dbt projects.
+The dbt Integrated Development Environment (<Term id="ide" />) is a single interface for building, testing, running, and version controlling dbt projects.
 We encourage you to use the IDE and share your feedback with the dbt Cloud team.

 ### Requirements